jupegarnica/garn-validator/README.md

 }
 ```

-`mustBeOrThrowAll` returns `true` or it throws an [`AggregateError`](https://developer.mozilla.org/es/docs/Web/JavaScript/Referencia/Objetos_globales/AggregateError) with all errors found.
+`mustBeOrThrowAll` returns the value evaluated or it throws an [`AggregateError`](https://developer.mozilla.org/es/docs/Web/JavaScript/Referencia/Objetos_globales/AggregateError) with all errors found.

 ```js
 try {